Earraghail Renewable Energy Development

 Location

-Earraghail Renewable Energy Development (the proposed Development) is located between the village of Tarbert, to the north east, and the village of Skipness, to the south, situated within the northern part of the Kintyre Peninsula in Argyll & Bute.
+Earraghail Renewable Energy Development (the proposed Development) is located between the village of Tarbert, to the northeast, and the village of Skipness, to the south, situated within the northern part of the Kintyre Peninsula in Argyll & Bute.
 The site is located within the forest areas of Skipness and Corranbuie and has been developed in conjunction with Forestry and Land Scotland (FLS) who own and manage the area.

 Project History